borglab/gtsam-packaging/README.md

 ## Creating a release

-Create the branch with the right tag.
-This will create a new branch that has the commits up to tag 4.0.2.
+First have a look at the tags that have been created in the gtsam repo:

     git fetch upstream --tags

-Now find the latest release tag, e.g. "4.0.3":
+Now find the latest release tag, e.g. "4.0.3", and set a variable for it:

     version=4.0.3
     vendor=ubuntu